Nature provides many lessons that connect to our mindfulness practice

 If you are interested in connecting more intentionally with nature by taking your mindfulness practice outdoors, here are some suggestions:

-- As you walk into your school, workplace or home, feel the ground beneath your feet with each step you take.
+- As you walk, feel the ground beneath your feet with each step you take.
 Try to walk slowly so that you can really feel connections to the earth beneath your feet as you walk.
 If you use a wheelchair for mobility, notice the wheels of your chair rumbling on the pavement as they make contact with the earth.